DougManuel/ds-presentation/README.md

-## The quiz: Are you using the data science tool kit for open science?
+title: The quiz: Are you using the data science tool kit for open science?

 **Evaluate your use of the data science tool kit.
 [Quiz](https://ca.research.net/r/6FG22QJ)**

-### Explantion of how we marked the quiz
+# Explantion of how we marked the quiz

 Have suggestions or thoughts?
 Send your comments through [issues](https://github.com/DougManuel/ds-presentation/issues)